 Tap water is safe unless there’s a sign to the contrary.

-The minimum age to rent a car is 21.
-Additional charges may apply to drivers 21 to 24 years of age.
-Most rental companies require that you have an international driving license, a second form of identity and a major credit card.
+The legal driving age in New York City is 18.
+Most rental companies require that you be at least 25 years old, have an international driving license, a second form of identity and a major credit card.

-Legal age for drinking in Vancouver is 19 and many places will ask for identification.
+Legal age for purchasing or consuming alcohol in the US is 21 and many places will ask for identification.

 Bottle of water / soda (0.33 litre)